kostandinang/quartz/content/products/quinvio.md

 Entering a hyper-competitive and capital intensive space as bootstrapped, may not be the best of ideas.

-### The challenges

-We were a team of two.
-Both engineers.
-Both startup enthusiasts.
-But video processing at scale is brutal. ffmpeg is powerful but unforgiving cost-wise.
-Managing AI API costs while keeping subscriptions affordable was a constant balance.

-The interactive video editor was our differentiator, built on web stories with embeddable widgets.
-That part took longer than expected.
-Every browser handles video differently.
-Edge cases everywhere.

 ### The takeway

 Quinvio proved something I'd suspected: when you automate tedious work, people pay for it.
 Not because the AI is perfect.
 Because it saves them time they'd rather spend elsewhere.